cmazakas/foxy/docs/allocator-client.md

   // this means all intermediate allocations will be done using a simple pointer incremenet
   //

-  // we create an instance of our coroutine and then post it the io_context for execution
+  // we create an instance of our coroutine and then post it to the io_context for execution
   //
   auto async_op = client_op(client, request, parser, was_valid, alloc_handle);
   asio::post(io, std::move(async_op));